-Perreault’s performances consists of multiple conversations between various real and fictitious characters who discuss common and repetitive themes including love, suffering, coming of age, fear, courage, and happiness.
+This performance consists of multiple conversations between various characters, who discuss common and repetitive themes about love, suffering, fear, courage and happiness.

 Carrie Perreault and Alicia Kuntze invited friends and strangers to have their hand held.
 One of the artists was present at YYZ Artists’ Outlet during gallery hours to offer hand holding to people in the intimate front window space.
 Sessions ran from November 22 - December 4.
 Lengths of appointments varied and were based on individual needs - 15 minutes to 3 hours.